TravelSizedLions/kleptool-package-manager/README.md

 However, standardized adoption for internal storage of project dependencies has seen pushback from Python's core development team.
 A [proposal](https://discuss.python.org/t/pep-582-python-local-packages-directory/963/430) for the introduction of a project-specific `__pypackages__` directory was recently rejected in March of 2023, citing concerns with backwards compatibility for existing workflows and project security.
 The result is similar to that seen in JavaScript's community: a schism in the ecosystem regarding dependency management and resolution, with no accepted universal approach and a hesitance to create one.

 #### Case Study #5: Rust and Recursive Manifest Definitions

+Rust is one of the newest and fastest-growing system programming languages released in the recent past.
+It's a language whose package management and dependency resolution is held up as a gold standard among those who are familiar with it.
+It features first-class support for recursive dependency manifest structures, allowing for clean, isolated subsections defined within the context of a monorepo.
+While other ecosystems offer similar solutions, the crates system takes advantage of its tight coupling with the language to offer a strong solution for pure rust repositories.

+In addition, built-in support

+While

 #### Case Study #6: Java, Kotlin, Gradle, and Maven